 A minimum of 120 credits, including completion of a functional or regional concentration.

-A minimum grade of C- must be earned in all international affairs major courses.
-This includes advanced fundamentals, regional foundations, concentrations, and foreign language (the last course used to prove third-year proficiency.)
+A minimum grade of C- must be earned in all international affairs major courses listed below.

 • Historical analysis: U.S. foreign policy (3 credits)